Meet the 2020-2021 Series Artists

 Fearless Collective and Shilo Shiv Suleman

 South Asian-based public art project Fearless Collective reclaims self-representation and transforms public spaces through immersive workshops and public art interventions, with women and misrepresented communities across the world.
-As part of a year-long engagement with Georgia Tech Arts, Fearless' founder Shilo Shiv Suleman will lead workshops and explorations in January 2021, inspired by this unprecedented moment in time.
+As part of a year-long engagement with Georgia Tech Arts, Fearless' founder Shilo Shiv Suleman led workshops and explorations in January and May, 2021, inspired by this unprecedented moment in time.
 Using the “Fearless Futures” method developed by Fearless in collaboration with AWID, Suleman will guide our community in a process that helps us move beyond critical thinking and into a space of imagination and creative solutions for future worlds free from fear.
 Together, we intend to create new shared realities by reimagining: Earth & Resources, and Health, Care, & Healing.
 The workshops are creative incubations, dream tanks of sorts, which are intended to lead to ideas that can be manifested in the present.
-This process will culminate in a community-inspired project in spring 2021.

 Workshops & Installations